 Legal interns in OGC work closely with attorneys in all subject matter areas.
 Interns will learn about the responsibilities of a General Counsel Office by gaining exposure to the Office's diverse law practice through its litigation and transactional work, as well as client counseling.
 Interns will develop their analytical and legal writing skills by working directly with the attorneys, including performing traditional case law research, preparing legal memoranda, reviewing agreements, surveying state law, and researching legislative history.
 When possible, interns are invited to attend hearings, depositions, and meetings.

-The internships are not compensated.
 OGC hosts up to two law students each semester and over the summer.
-School term interns may join OGC on a part-time or full-time basis.
-Summer interns usually work full time for 10 weeks.
-Some interns have received law school credit for their OGC work.
-Others have received public interest grants from their law schools to cover their expenses.
+School term students may join OGC on a part-time or full-time basis, and often receive law school credit for their OGC work.
+Summer interns work full-time for at least 10 weeks.
+Each summer 2021 student will be awarded a $5,000 stipend.

 Interested applicants should apply through the Smithsonian‘s online academic appointments (SOLAA) system (link to SOLAA is here) and include a cover letter, resume, law school transcript, and writing sample (transcripts need not be official, unofficial transcripts may be submitted electronically).
-The Smithsonian will accept applications for: the fall internship between January 1 and August 15; the spring internship between May 1 and December 1 (spring 2021 potions have been filled); and the summer internship between September 1 and March 1 (because of the ongoing COVID-19 pandemic, spring 2021 positions will be remote).
+The Smithsonian will accept applications for the fall internship between February 1 and August 1; the spring internship between June 1 and December 1 (spring 2021 potions have been filled); and the summer internship between September 1 and March 1 (because of the ongoing COVID-19 pandemic, we anticipate that our summer 2021 positions will be remote).
 Applications are reviewed on a rolling basis, therefore, the Office encourages interested students to submit applications early within the relevant application window.